akshat-fsociety/HackerRank-Solutions/README.md

 # Hackerrank
 # Solution for Hackerrank Questions
-Ever stuck in any problem?
+Ever stuck in any problem? \n
 Don't worry this repo is for you!!
 Clear all your doubts, and start coding
 Happy Coding:)